 Expect the Moto G6 in black, silver, and gold varieties, while the Moto G6 Plus reportedly will have Deep Indigo (black), Nimbus (silver), and Dark Lake (dark teal) options available.
 MySmartPrice also found cleaner renders of the Moto G6 line, and they all match up perfectly with Droid-Life's leaked internal slides.

 These look more like flagships than budget phones, but if that's really what Lenovo has cooking, then other budget makers' offerings are going to look mighty stale by comparison.
+And since other leaked renders are identical, this is certainly what we're expecting to see.

 What about the Lenovo Moto G6's screen?